RaceOsuna/rancid_tomatillos/README.md

 ## Technologies Used

-The Movie Rating React App and its testing framework use the following technologies:
+The Rancid Tomatillos React App and its testing framework use the following technologies:

 - React: A JavaScript library for building user interfaces.
 - Redux: A predictable state container for managing application state.